-Find and form your stories, know who you are and your connection to your message, then craft a presentation that is moving and memorable.
+Find and form your stories, know who you are and your connection to your message, then create a speech that is persuasive, moving and memorable.

 For Explorers and Deep Thinkers

-Find, craft and shift your stories; make sense of your past, know who you are and where you are going, then tell with all your heart.
+Find, craft and reflect on your experiences; make sense of your past, know who you are, what you believe in and where you're going, then tell with all your heart.

 Knowing Who You Are

-The way we understand ourselves, both as a community, and as individuals, is to contemplate how we make sense of and have responded to the experiences of our lives.
+The way we understand ourselves is to contemplate how we make sense of and have responded to the experiences of our lives.

 As events unfold, we process, resolve and form our 'stories', we make our meaning, then we tuck the stories to bed, and shift who we are based on the shape they make in our minds.
 Rarely do we remember, or reflect on their 'truthfulness'.

 But unless we reflect, from the distance of time, unless we look with fresh eyes, on how we allowed ourselves to be shaped by events, we risk being fixed in who we are and what life means.
 And we risk telling limiting and fixed stories.

 The Story & Speech Crafting Process

-The reflective and creative process at the heart of personal storytelling is transformational.
+The reflective and creative process at the heart of personal storytelling, and speech writing, is transformational.
 When we craft a story, to be heard or read by another, it is partly a gift, and in the giving, we bring a sense of peace and 'hope' to the events of our lives, which we paradoxically give to ourselves as well.
 When we weave our speech with our story and imagery, we bring it to life, we allow our character to be seen and draw our audience to us.
 It is a creative, reflective, expressive, emotive and connecting process.

-Even when we confirm our original spin on events, when we shape and tell, we expand ourselves by touching the home base of who we are, and we deepen our connection to our life.
+Even when we confirm our original spin on events, when we shape and tell, we expand ourselves by deepening the home base of who we are.